wusatosi/execution/README.md

 <!--
 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->
-# beman.execution26: Building Block For Asynchronous Programs
+# beman.execution: Building Block For Asynchronous Programs

 <img src="https://github.com/bemanproject/beman/blob/main/images/logos/beman_logo-beman_library_under_development.png" style="width:5%; height:auto;">

-`beman.execution26` provides the basic vocabulary for asynchronous programming as well as important algorithms implemented in terms of this vocabulary.
+`beman.execution` provides the basic vocabulary for asynchronous programming as well as important algorithms implemented in terms of this vocabulary.
 The key entities of the vocabulary are: